permaxis/laravel-crudgenerator/README.md

 3. Create Routes for crud interface

-For accessing to the crud interface, you have to create routes:
+For accessing to the crud interface via browser, you have to create routes:

-Add this function to your app/Providers/AppServiceProvider.php
+Add this function to your app/Providers/AppServiceProvider.php file

 ``` php
 public function registerRoutes()